wp-plugins/post-lists-view-custom/readme.txt

 2. While setting
 3. Screen posts list
 4. Screen custom posts type list
+5. Screen media list

 == Changelog ==

+= 1.2 =
+be able to see the ID of the article.
+Media list can be customized.

 = 1.1 =
 I also support and custom post type page.